mikesparr/typescript-apollo-graphql-server/README.md

 npm run build
 npm run start-dev
 ```
-* there are 3 errors from Apollo dependency imports in console but build works (still investigating)
 * if you want to test changes, open another terminal and run npm run build and `nodemon` will pick up changes in `/dest` compiled JS files

 # Query